wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-1.md

 ![image](https://github.com/user-attachments/assets/7e1575d9-2261-409f-9568-72402c2ef579)

 - The two suspicious domains identified (so far) don't appear to be involved with SMTP traffic.
 I will however investigate this further to see what exactly went on over SMTP.
-I repeated this for HTTP traffic.
+I repeated these steps for HTTP traffic.

 ![image](https://github.com/user-attachments/assets/701b6dc7-49cc-49de-959a-d70cd2a3b20b)